Staying ahead of the curve by employing growth hacking strategies is one way to do this and it’s an idea that’s really taken off.

 There are many takeaways from David’s story, but the most important one is the power of analytics, which leads right to my point.
 Growth hackers are extremely analytical and use data to inform every step.
-Every marketing decision, every solution, and every experiment made revolve around data and growth.
+Every marketing decision, every solution and every experiment made revolves around data and growth.

 Unlike traditional marketers, growth hackers focus on and measure their performance using something that’s called one metric that matters (OMTM).
 OMTM is a single metric that growth marketers care about during different stages of a startup.

-Technologies, and particularly the internet, have given the world a new type of products: software products.
+Technologies, and particularly the internet, have given the world new types of products: software products.
 For hundreds and thousands of years, a product has been a physical object worth exchanging or paying for.
 Now, customers deal with non-physical products all the time.
-Banking apps, streaming services, and music subscription platforms are all as much products as groceries, apparel, and cars are.
+Banking apps, streaming services and music subscription platforms, are all as much products as groceries, apparel and cars are.

 This transformation of goods from physical to digital requires a completely different way of thinking, the one distinctive to growth hackers.
 Unlike traditional marketers, growth hackers understand the potential of digital products and the role they can play in their own adoption.
 Thus, growth hacking enables strategies where product-oriented methods, like referrals, are central.